-The fulfilment of ritual polishing and worshipping in this inner sanctuary of the heart is symbolized by the Prophet’s retirement from his prayers.
-The journey begins in the heart, the Sacred Place of Worship (al-masjid al-haram ).
+The fulfillment of ritual polishing and worshiping in this inner sanctuary of the heart is symbolized by the Prophet’s retirement from his prayers.
+The journey begins in the heart, the Sacred Place of Worship (al-masjid al-haram).
 Love is represented by the celestial steed (Buraq) that carries the Prophet to a place in heaven (at-masjid al-aqsa, the Far Distant Place of Worship) where the angels sing praises of Allah.

 The Love that we speak of here is divine, and it reminds the soul of its eternal home and leads it to the overwhelming vision of the Divine Light.
 Rumi says:

 Tear the shackles of existence — why are you still in

 the fetters of the prayer rug?

 Let your heart not tremble because of the blow of my sword;